wavefrontHQ/docs/pages/doc/dashboards_variables.md

 permalink: dashboards_variables.html
 summary: Learn how to use dashboard variables.
 ---
 A dashboard variable is a placeholder that allows you to dynamically change the components of a query.
+Dashboard variables enable text replacement.
+Dashboard variables can contain:
+* Metric names
+* Filters
+* Advanced functions
-Dashboard variables simply enable text replacement; dashboard variables can contain metric names, filters, advanced functions, or even a string such as ")))", which could be inserted at the end of an query.
+* A string such as ")))", which could be inserted at the end of an query.

 There are three types of dashboard variables: simple, list, and dynamic.

 All Wavefront users can select and temporarily alter the value of a dashboard variable.